BYUSilverFund/sf-web-app/README.md

 ### Auth

-this app uses backend resources for authentication which are defined with terraform in the frontend_auth.tf file.
+this app uses Cognito for authentication which are defined with terraform in the frontend_auth.tf file.